 1 Scope

-[Editor’s Note: This clause reuses text from the Justification and Objective parts in SID.]

 This document captures the findings from the study item “Study on support of reduced capability NR devices” [2].

 The study includes identification and study of potential UE complexity reduction techniques and UE power saving and battery lifetime enhancements for reduced capability UEs in applicable use cases, functionality that will enable the performance degradation of such complexity reduction to be mitigated or limited, principles for how to define and constrain such reduced capabilities, and functionality that will allow devices with reduced capabilities to be explicitly identifiable to networks and networks operators and allow operators to restrict their access if desired.